-Applicants submitting multiple images or video links within a PDF should include the relevant information from above with each image within the PDF.
-The descriptive field for the file should provide a brief overview of the group of images as a whole.
+Applicants submitting multiple websites should include the relevant information from above with each website in the PDF.
+The descriptive field for the file should provide a brief overview of the group of websites as a whole.

 Organization & Project Data Tab